-At Neumann Family Dentistry, function is just as important as form.
+At Neumann & Bohrer Family Dentistry, function is just as important as form.
 That’s why we offer a wide range of restorative dentistry options.
 That’s right, we’re not just a place to get another pretty face, we also want to make sure that smile is going to perform well for years to come.
 That’s why our practice is part utility and part beauty to give you both the experience and value you need in your dental work.

 What Is Restorative Dentistry?